HZjakic/HZjakic.github.io/_pages/about.md

   - /about.html
 ---

-Hi, my name is Hana and I am an Australia currently residing in Donostia-San Sebastian!
+Hi, my name is Hana and I am an Australian currently residing in Donostia-San Sebastian!
 I'm in my first year of my PhD at the Basque Center on Cognition, Brain and Language, and am particularly interested in infant language development, second-language speech perception and bilingualism.

 Welcome to my academic page!